logo for secsportsfan.com

 Most notably is the criticism about Saban's restriction of the media’s access to his players and coaching staff.
 Coach Saban has begun alternating those days which he and the players will be available for media questions.

 Although this policy has not made him any friends in the media, Nick speculates he will let up once his trust builds for the media that covers his team.
-Until then, we will all have to wait and see what the 2007-2008 season holds for Coach Saban and the Crimson Tide.

 Nick Saban Biography